truenas/middleware/docs/userguide/index.rst

 +---------------------------+----------------+-------------------------------------------------------------------------------------------------------+

-.. note:: for USB devices, the easiest way to determine the correct device name is to check the box “Show console messages” in System → Settings
+.. note:: for USB devices, the easiest way to determine the correct device name is to check the box :Show console messages" in System → Settings
    → Advanced.
 Plug in the USB device and the console messages will give the name of the */dev/ugenX.X* device; where the X's are the numbers that show on the console.